 - A mini-van

 Now one of those is definitely going to work better for you than most of the others.
-While projectors may not vary as much, there are still significant differences.
-A good sales consultant can spend 5 minutes asking you the "right questions" and guide you into a "better choice".
-For those "sales adverse" - well, that's one reason why our site exists.
+While projectors may not vary as much, there are still significant differences and combinations of features, such as ultra short throw projectors, interactive ones, 3D capable ones, and those with networking and advanced networking projectors.
+A good sales consultant can spend 5 minutes asking you the “right questions” and guide you into a “better choice”.
+For those “sales adverse”, review sites like ours help you make your own choices.
+Good ones, we hope.